 A persistent, inflexible, pervasive pattern of maladaptive traits involving ≥ 2 of the following: cognition (ways or perceiving and interpreting self, others, and events), affectivity, interpersonal functioning, and impulse control

 Significant distress or impaired functioning resulting from the maladaptive pattern

-Stability and early onset (during adolescence or early adulthood) of the pattern
+Relative stability and early onset (traced back to at least adolescence or early adulthood) of the pattern

 Because many patients with a personality disorder lack insight into their condition, clinicians may need to obtain history from clinicians who have treated these patients previously, other practitioners, family members, friends, or others who have contact with them.

 The gold standard of treatment for personality disorders is psychotherapy.
 Both individual and group psychotherapy are effective for many of these disorders if the patient is seeking treatment and is motivated to change.

 Typically, personality disorders are not very responsive to drugs, although some drugs can effectively target specific symptoms (eg, depression, anxiety).